Triangular Arrays using context-free grammar: Applications

 \section{Applications}

-We have already see an example with $r$-Whitney-Eulerian.
-In Aubert(\cite{auberttriangu}), we discussed several examples.
-Now let's try to see some more applications.
-Some of them will be some improved formulation of known results but there are news contribution.
+We have already seen an example involving the \( r \)-Whitney--Eulerian numbers.
+We now present several further applications.
+Some of these yield improved formulations of known results, while others provide new contributions.